 All of that can be

-added to games as options, so those with a CV2 Neo can enjoy improved A/V
+added to games as options, so those with a CV2 Neo can enjoy all that

-while those without it can still play the games.
+with improved A/V, -while those without it, can still play the ordinary games

 Eduardo has planned a number of functions not